Programme Management for capital works

 Planned projects

-Managing planned maintenance and refurbishment projects from as little as £5,000 to as high as £400,000 across the Estate.
+Managing planned maintenance and refurbishment projects from as little as £5,000 to as high as £400,000 across the estate.

-The Planned Projects team is a multi-disciplinary team of highly experienced building surveyors and mechanical & electrical engineers, that undertake planned maintenance and refurbishment projects from as little as £5,000 to as high as £400,000 across the Estate.
-The Planned Projects team fulfils a vital role in undertaking projects that require more planning and coordination than everyday maintenance activities but do not require the levels of design input associated with significantly large and mid-scale projects.
+The Planned Projects team is a multi-disciplinary team of highly experienced building surveyors and mechanical & electrical engineers, that undertake planned maintenance and refurbishment projects from as little as £5,000 to as high as £400,000 across the estate.

-Our portfolio of experience includes office and laboratory refurbishments, the refurbishment of residential property, sympathetic repair of historic buildings, the renewal of heating, ventilation, electrical, fire alarm systems and planned maintenance projects such as external redecoration works and the renewal of roof coverings.
-The Planned Projects team has a proven track record of planning and delivering a high turnover of maintenance and refurbishment projects across the Estate; within limited timeframes and within occupied and heavily trafficked areas.
+Their portfolio of experience includes office and laboratory refurbishments, the refurbishment of residential property, sympathetic repair of historic buildings, the renewal of heating, ventilation, electrical, fire alarm systems and planned maintenance projects such as external redecoration works and the renewal of roof coverings.

 Some of the services provided are;